jithinraju/Log-Analysis/README.md

     print('{:20} : {}'.format(hit,hitcount))
 ```

-You can entrer an Error code and receive the hits per IP with that ERROR code
+You can enter an Status code and receive the hits per IP with that STATUS code